Discreet Confidential Consultation (833) 594-2133

 Another thing that I see that is common for a sex crime and punishment is that the individual has to take a sex offender course.
 Often, when they're placed on probation, the probation officer is given the power to force them to do polygraph tests monthly to make sure that they are not involved in any other activity related to sex crimes.

-Remember, you're not alone in this.
-Our firm is here to help you navigate the complexities of a sex crime charge.
+It's important to remember that you're not alone in this.
+Our firm is here to guide you through the complexities of a sex crime charge.
 We understand the challenges you're facing and are committed to providing the best possible legal support.
+You can count on us to be by your side throughout this process.
 Don't hesitate to reach out for help.

 So, what I like to do when I have a client who's charged with a sex crime is sit down in the privacy of my office, go over the evidence that the prosecutors are going to use against them, and then first make the decision whether this is going to be a case that's going to be filed as a jury trial or whether this is going to be a case where we're going to negotiate a resolution with the prosecutors and try to do damage control.

-Once we've made a decision on how to proceed, we work together to navigate the legal process.
+Once we've decided on the best course of action, we'll work together to navigate the legal process.
 You'll have a clear understanding of what you're facing and the steps we can take to mitigate the situation.
-My aim is to secure the best possible outcome for you, minimizing the impact on your life, record, reputation, and freedom.
+I'm dedicated to securing the best possible outcome for you, one that minimizes the impact on your life, record, reputation, and freedom.
 Contact us to review your case and start the journey toward resolution.